Agile-Labs-Tech/agilelabs-isms-policy/22 Patch management policy/README.md

 1. The roll back procedure must also be tested, for the sake of problems that are caused by the application of the security update program or by faulty implementation.
 2. Patches should be approved before deployment to show that testing and rollback has been performed
-3. After applying the security patch / updating the program, Information Security Officer shall verify that the change has been applied properly, and potential problems that may arise (caused by the vulnerability) have been avoided.
+3. After applying the security patch / updating the program, Technical Leader shall verify that the change has been applied properly, and potential problems that may arise (caused by the vulnerability) have been avoided.
-4. On regular basis, the Information Security Officers shall use security vulnerability assessment tools to look for missing patches/ updates on computers.
+4. On regular basis, the Technical Leader shall use security vulnerability assessment tools to look for missing patches/ updates on computers.
 5. Privileged accounts shall not be used for day-to-day access; like those required to perform daily or periodic administration and/or operation activities.
 6. All privileged accounts must be approved and designated to an individual owner for accountability.
 7. Privileged accounts and user access rights shall be reviewed on a periodic basis.
 Particular attention should be given to the security-related event of the log file and facility including:
     1. the logging facility being de-activated;
     2. alterations to the message types that are recorded;
     3. log files being edited or deleted.
-8. The Information Security Officer protects the log analysis tools and its output from unauthorized access.
+8. The Technical Leader protects the log analysis tools and its output from unauthorized access.
 Furthermore, he / she must keep the audit logs for a retention periods that can meet the legal, regulatory, and business needs.

 # Definitions